KRVPerera/IOT-mini-project-1/README.md

         docker compose up --build -d

   - grafana dashboard and data influxdb are already setup via docker compose
+  - Use `http://instanece_address_public_ip4:3000` from your brower to access grafana
+  - default user name and password is `admin`
+  - Choose the `Temperature` dashboard

 ### Testbed
 - Get ssh access to frontend